jguhlin/sfasta/README.md

 ## XZ compression is fast until about halfway, then slows to a crawl.
 The buffers can store lots of sequence, but the compression algorithm takes longer.

+## Why so many dependencies?
+Right it it works with a wide range of compression functions.
+Once some are determined to be the best others could be dropped from future versions.
+The file format itself has a version identifier so we could request people rollback to an older version if they need to.

 ![Genomics Aotearoa](info/genomics-aotearoa.png)